influxdata/docs-v2/content/influxdb/v2.2/reference/cli/influx/remote/_index.md

 {{% /cloud %}}

 Use the `influx remote` command to manage connections to remote instances of InfluxDB.
-Remote connections are used to replicate data at the bucket level.
+Remote connections are used to replicate data on write at the bucket level.

 ## Usage
 ```